-SGOL: We Lock In Some Profits
+SGOL: We Lock In Some Profits (NYSEARCA:SGOL)

 About SGOL

-For investors seeking exposure to the fluctuations of gold prices, Aberdeen Standard Physical Gold Share (SGOL) is, in our view, a great long-term investment vehicle, with a small expense ratio of 0.17%.
+For investors seeking exposure to the fluctuations of gold prices, Aberdeen Standard Physical Gold Share is, in our view, a great long-term investment vehicle, with a small expense ratio of 0.17%.
 The average spread over the past 2 months is at 0.07%, suggesting that the ETF is also well suited from investors with a short-term horizon.

-Further, the legal structure of the Fund prevents trustees from lending the precious metal held in the Fund.
+Further, the legal structure of the fund prevents trustees from lending the precious metal held in the fund.

-The Fund physically holds gold bars in vaults based in London (UK) and Zurich (Switzerland) custodied by JP Morgan.
+The fund physically holds gold bars in vaults based in London (UK) and Zurich (Switzerland) custodied by J.P.
+Morgan.

 SGOL's assets total $1.75 billion.